Reconstructing Satellites in 3D from Amateur Telescope Images: Related Work

 \subsection{Imaging through Turbulence}

-Ground-based observations of space objects encounter significant image quality degradation due to atmospheric turbulence, especially in amateur telescope footage.
-Adaptive Optics (AO) \cite{roddier1999adaptive} is a widely used approach that actively corrects wavefront distortions in real-time using deformable mirrors, however, it is typically restricted to large observatories due to cost and complexity.
+Ground-based observations of space objects encounter significant image quality degradation due to atmospheric turbulence.
+Random fluctuations in the atmosphere's refractive index introduce distortions and blurring in captured images.
+Adaptive optics (AO) \cite{roddier1999adaptive} mitigates turbulence effects by actively correcting wavefront aberrations in real time using deformable mirrors\cite{sun2018identification, sun2020high}, but these systems are typically expensive and complex—limiting their use to large observatories.